 The new student run non-profit charity HOLD held its first book drive of Trinity term, collecting over 70 books to donate to Oxford city’s homeless community.
 Fifteen colleges participated in the book drive, and many more are expected to donate for upcoming events.

-HOLD was created by three students at Somerville College: Hamza Rana, Alex Haveron-Jones and Martha Davies.
+HOLD was created by three students at Somerville College: Hamza Rana and Alex Haveron-Jones.
 Their goal is to provide some entertainment and respite to the estimated hundred homeless people living in Oxford currently (as from a study conducted by the City Council in 2017).

 Haveron-Jones commented on the Trinity event: “Following our first Book Drive, we have been immensely heartened by the number of donations we have received; the response from students and Colleges has been so promising.
 We hope that the success of our first Book Drive encourages the wider student body to donate in the future.”